kessotolo/ConversationalCommerce/AI_AGENT_CONFIG.md

 - Run `npm test` to ensure all tests pass
 - Review the ESLint rules in `.eslintrc.json` for detailed restrictions

+## 📊 Event Logging & Analytics Extensibility

+- The codebase uses a single-source-of-truth pattern for event logging (see ConversationEvent model/schema/interface)
+- All analytics and monitoring should use the extensible ConversationEvent pattern
+- When adding new event types, update both backend (enum, schema) and frontend (enum, interface)
+- See ARCHITECTURE.md for details

 ---

 By following these guidelines, AI agents will help maintain the architectural integrity, code quality, and product vision of the ConversationalCommerce platform.